Skip to content

 The Dayne Ogilvie Prize is presented annually to a Canadian writer from the LGBTQ2S+ community for a debut book in any genre.

 The prize was established in 2007 by Robin Pacific in honour of her late friend Dayne Ogilvie, who was a respected editor, writer, literary manager, and passionate lover of all the arts.
-The 2022 prize is gratefully supported by one anonymous donor and an endowment fund established by Robin Pacific.
+This project is funded in part by the Government of Canada.

 “The recognition gives a lot of agency, power, and love back to those of us who are producing and writing right now.”